 We understand the stress that transporting pets can cause- This is why we come to you!

 Non-Core Cat Vaccinations

-Non-compulsory cat vaccinations include feline leukemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.
+Non-compulsory cat vaccinations and kitten vaccinations include feline leukaemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.

 The FeLV vaccine is generally recommended by some veterinarians for all cats.
 The decision is your choice and should be discussed with your vet.
 Feline leukemia is a viral disease that can be transferred from mother to cat or through close contact with other infected cats.
 Cats should be tested for FeLV prior to vaccination.
 Vaccination can begin at eight to twelve weeks of age and requires a booster vaccine repeated three to four weeks later.

 The FIV vaccination is reserved for cats at high risk for disease.
 FIV is a viral disease that is most often spread from cat to cat through bites and scratches.
 Vaccination for FIV produces a positive FIV test, which causes similar effects to infection.
 Cats being vaccinated should receive an FIV test prior to vaccination.
 Vaccination can begin at 8 weeks of age and should be bolstered at two- to three-week intervals for a total of three initial vaccines.